michhar/navigating-ml/docs/beg/beg_implement.md

 # Beginner Challenge

 In this Beginner Challenge you'll learn about basic ML and neural networks hands-on with Jupyter notebooks and Python.
 You'll be introduced to scikit-learn, CNTK, and TensorFlow as Python packages and the Azure ML Workbench tool.
-You'll work with the fruit dataset, the sklearn images dataset and CIFAR-10 (tiny images) dataset.
+Here and throughout these challenges you'll work with these image datasets: the fruit FIDS30 dataset, the Kaggle Fashion MNIST dataset and the CIFAR-10 (tiny images) dataset.

 ## Custom Vision